oroinc/documentation/commerce/admin_guide/config_levels/user.rst

 System Configuration for User
 =============================

-In OroCommerce, you can configure available system settings on four :ref:`configuration levels <configuration--guide--config-levels>`: system, organization, website and user.
+In OroCommerce, you can configure available system settings on four :ref:`configuration levels <configuration--guide--config-levels>`: system, organization, website, and user.

 On user level, there are a number of options that you can configure specifically for yourself or for another user, but which will not affect system-wide or organization-wide configuration.
 Here, for instance, you can update the contact information of the primary assigned sales representative, or change your email configuration settings.